andymac1091/CASA0005book/docs/01-prac1.md

 ## Data

 The volume of geographic information which is freely available for use in the UK is increasing exponentially and spatially referenced data can often be found in many different places.
-In this practical we're going to use data from the London data store ---  a free and open data-sharing portal provided by the Greater London Authrotiy (GLA), also known as City Hall that is the devovled regional governance body of London.
+In this practical we're going to use data from the London data store ---  a free and open data-sharing portal provided by the Greater London Authority (GLA), also known as City Hall that is the devolved regional governance body of London.

 We are going to get spatial data of the London boroughs and join flytipping (the illegal deposit of waste, commonly on road verges) data that is provided as a ```.csv``` file. ```.csv``` stands for comma-separated values (CSV)  ---  it uses a comma to separate each value.

-At the end of this document I'll also run through some common sources of data that will stand you in good stead (be advantagous) for the rest of the course.
+At the end of this document I'll also run through some common sources of data that will stand you in good stead (be advantageous) for the rest of the course.

 ### File paths

-In your N drive: create a new folder called GIS and within this a subfolder called wk1.
+In your N drive: create a new folder called GIS and within this a sub folder called wk1.
 It is up to you how you organise your files.
-Make sure you change the file paths within where appropraite to your own.
+Make sure you change the file paths within where appropriate to your own.

 ### Data download